zcai/Vardoop/README.md

 Vardoop
 =======

-variant calling tools on Hadoop
+A parallel variant calling tool on Hadoop